eChook/documentation/using-the-app/README.md

 # Using the App

-There are two app options for the eChook - the **eChook app** and a new offering from the Banchory Greenpower team, **OMNI Telemetry**.
-Development on the eChook app has been falling behind a bit, and  the Banchory Team have very kindly stepped up and offered their app to all teams as an alternative.
-Both apps log the data locally, and allow uploading the data to the eChook live data website.
+There are two app options for the eChook: **Omni Telemetry** and the **eChook app (legacy)**.
+Both apps log data locally and can upload data to the eChook Live Data website.

-Unless you have a reason to use the eChook app, the current recommendation is to use the new OMNI app.
+For most teams, Omni Telemetry is the recommended default.

 A quick comparison: